Tag Archive | using Christmas lights to keep plants warm

 It happens to everyone.
 We’re busy with the kids’ activities, our jobs, or the weather isn’t convenient.
 Sometimes we just can’t get to all those chores on the list.
 These cool drizzly days before the gardening season kicks into gear provide the opportunity to tend some of those plants I’ve neglected for months or, admittedly, for years.
 The fact that they survived attests to the resilience of plants.

-This article describes a few examples of the adaptability of plants.
+This article describes several examples of the adaptability and the resilience of plants.

 The Resilience of Plants: Confined Spaces